-Adapted from "The Secret to Successful CEO Succession Every Board Should Know" Global Governance Advisors Blog (August 15, 2018)
+from "The Secret to Successful CEO Succession Every Board Should Know" GGA blog post, Aug 15, 2018

 Boards spend an unbelievable amount of time, energy and financial resources trying to find the right nominees/ candidates that can add value and enhance governance oversight, but for many boards, the momentum ends once the vacancy is filled or when the infamous "orientation binder" is sent to a newly elected board member.
 Onboarding and orientation is a critical step which ensures that new board members familiarize themselves with the company, the industry it competes within, and the governance practices it's ruled by.
 By not following up with a strong orientation program, boards are not preparing their new members to become true board contributors from day one, which means that they will take roughly their first year to catch up and self-learn as much as they can.